flydog-sdr/docs/docs/en/guide/breakdown.md

 Solution.

- - Enable the Synchronous AM function on the instrument panel
+ - Enable the Synchronous Aperture Detection (SAM) function on the dashboard or connect the antenna to HF-1
  - Adjust the AGC-related options in the dashboard until no popping occurs

 ## Spectrogram is Black